-Each interface is defined in one or more UML-compliant class diagrams (see also Annex C).
+Each interface is defined in one or more UML-compliant classes diagrams (see also Annex C, and 10.2 of [OMG UML1]).

 3.2 Generic rules

 The following rules are relevant to all specifications.
 They shall simply be copied as part of the specification.